realworldocaml/book/en/installing-ocaml.md

 ### Fedora and Red Hat

 OCaml has been included in the basic distribution since Fedora 8.
 To install the latest compiler, just run:

 ```
 # yum install ocaml
+# yum install ocaml-camlp4-devel
 # yum install pcre-devel
 ```

 The PCRE package is used by Core and is just included here for convenience later.

 ### Arch Linux

 Arch Linux provides OCaml 4.00.1 (or later) in the standard repositories, so the easiest method of installation is using `pacman`:

 ```
 $ pacman -Sy ocaml